SourCherries/psy-466/index.md

 **When is my next lab and how can I start?**

 Find the current week on Weekly Outline and check if there is a lab listed under Activity.
 If the lab is available, there should be a link.
 Click on that link to begin.
-Labs are generally on the 2nd day of the week, and we will have a normal class over Zoom where I make myself available to anyone who might have questions.
+Labs are generally on the 2nd day of the week, and we will have a normal class over Toom where I make myself available to anyone who might have questions.
 If the lab is available before class time, feel free to begin the lab on your own!

 **Reading**